rzadevv/Palintrace/docs/checkers.md

 ## Unsupported claim

 `unsupported_claim` is the first semantic checker prototype.
-It requires a `TranscriptSet` and an injected `SemanticJudge`; the checker does not instantiate or configure a model itself.
+It requires a `TranscriptSet` and an injected `SemanticJudge`; the checker itself does not instantiate or configure a model.
+The audit CLI constructs the existing local CPU judge only when this checker is selected.
 It assesses only memories whose provenance status is `declared`.
 The premise is the composed declared transcript evidence, and the hypothesis is the exact `memory.content`.
 PLAIN is the current primary development composition style.

 Assessability is deliberately narrower than non-entailment.
 If any declared source reference has a `missing_transcript`, `missing_turn`, or `invalid_span` issue, the checker abstains for that memory,